Application information and FAQ

 I am currently studying at a different university/different course at Imperial, can I transfer to your course?

-If there are any mitigating circumstances affecting your existing studies, you must raise these with your existing university as we are not in a position to assess the impact of such circumstances on your current studies.
+The academic entry requirement is a pass all modules and the equivalent of 65% in a UK degree during your existing year at university.
+Please note, If there are any mitigating circumstances affecting your existing studies, you must raise these with your existing university as we are not in a position to assess the impact of such circumstances on your current studies.

 Visiting the School